geopm/geopm/tutorial/agent/README.md

 constructor attribute indicates that this method will run at plugin load time.
-GEOPM will automatically try to load any plugins it finds in the plugin path (discussed in the man page for geopm(7) under the description of GEOPM_PLUGIN_PATH).
+GEOPM will automatically try to load any plugins it finds in the plugin path (discussed in the man page for geopm(7) under the description of GEOPM_PLUGIN).
 Do not link any of the GEOPM libraries into the plugin shared object; this will cause a circular link dependency.